 Beware of Connecticut Fines

 Fines for not abiding by COVID guidelines, such as not wearing a mask or going to parties, have warranted up to $2,000.
 If these aren’t followed, there’s a high chance that you may be fined.
-In Connecticut, specific guidelines to follow are wearing masks in public places and to socially distance at least 6-feet apart from others.
+In Connecticut, specific guidelines to follow are wearing masks in public places and socially distance at least 6-feet apart from others.
 The Connecticut Travel Advisory List also shows safety measures travelers from other states have to follow.
 It includes every state except for New York, Rhode Island, New Jersey, and Hawaii.
-If a state you’re travelling to is on this list, you’ll be required to quarantine for at least 14 days upon reentering the state.
+If a state you’re traveling to is on this list, you’ll be required to quarantine for at least 14 days upon reentering the state.
 Failure to do so will result in large fines as well.

 Other Holiday Arrests

-To avoid these, watch alcohol intake for those who will be travelling and keep noise levels of gatherings down.
+To avoid these, watch alcohol intake for those who will be traveling and keep noise levels of gatherings down.
 Arrests and fines may seem difficult to avoid this holiday season, but following COVID-19 guidelines and staying safe will prove that wrong.